-A. ENABLING ACTIVITY
+A. ENABLING

+ACTIVITY

 BACKGROUND AND

-CONTEXT (Provide brief
+CONTEXT (Provide

+brief information

-information about projects
+about projects

 implemented since a

-country became party to the
+country became party

-convention and results
+to the convention and

-achieved):
+results achieved):

 The Stockholm Convention (SC) on Persistent Organic Pollutants (POPs) was adopted in May 2001 with the objective of protecting human health and the environment from toxic and hazardous POPs.
-It entered into force on 17 May 2004 initially listing twelve chemicals as POPs.
-At its 4th meeting of the Conference of the Parties (COP) in May 2009, the SC was amended to include the following nine new POPs in Annex A (Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chloredecone, Hexabromobiphenyl, Hexabromodiphenyl ether and heptabromodiphenyl ether, Lindane, Pentachlorobenzene (also listed in Annex C), Tetrabromodiphenyl ether and pentabromodiphenyl ether) and Annex B (Perfluorooctane sulfonic acid (PFOS), its salts and perfluorooctane sulfonyl fluoride).
+It entered into force on 17 May 2004 initally listing twelve chemicals as POPs.
+At its 4th meeting of the Conference of the Parties (COP) in May 2009, the SC was amended to include the following nine new POPs in Annex A (Alpha hexachlorocyclohexane, Beta hexachlorocyclohexane, Chloredecone, Hexabromobiphenyl, Hexabromodiphenyl ether and heptabromodiphenyl ether, Lindane, Pentachlorobenzene (also listed in Annex C), Tetrabromodiphenyl ether and pentabromodiphenyl ether) and Annex B (Perfluorocctane sulfonic acid (PFOS), its salts and perfluorocctane sulfonyl fluoride).
 The amendments entered into force for most of the SC Parties on 26 August 2010.

 According to Article 7 of the SC, Parties are required to develop a National Implementation Plan (NIP) to demonstrate how the country will implement the obligations under the SC.
 The Party should transmit the NIP to the COP within two years of the date on which the SC entered into force for the country.
-The country signed the SC on POPs in 2002 and ratified it on April 23, 2005.
-With funding from the Global Environmental Facility (GEF) and assistance from the United Nations Development Programme (UNDP), the original NIP of Honduras was developed and transmitted to the COP on January 13, 2010.
-The Ministry of Natural Resources and the Environment (SERNA) was appointed as the National Coordination Entity for Information Exchange regarding the reduction or elimination of production, usage and releases of POPs.
-The SERNA will also serve as Focal Point for the NIP update.
+In compliance with this, Guinea-Bissau became asignatory to the SC on April 4, 2008, and transmitted the original NIP to the COP on April 25, 2013 with assistance from the United Nations Environment Programme (UNEP) and funding from the Global Environmental Facility (GEF).
+The Ministry of Environment and Tourism (MoET) was appointed as the National Coordination Entity and Focal Point for information exchange regarding the reduction or elimination of production, usage and POPs releases.
+The MoET will also serve as the Focal Point for the NIP update.
+The reviewed and updated NIP will be submitted in the last month (month 12) of the project cycle.

 Parties to the SC have further requested to review and update their NIPs, as specified by COP decision SC-1/12 during COP-1, and SC-4/10 to SC 4/18 at the fourth meeting of the COP (4 to 8 May, 2009).
 The COP considered and decided to list nine new POPs to Annexes A, B and C of the Convention, as recommended by the POPs Review Committee (POPRC).
 Most Parties to the Convention are required to review, update and re-submit their NIPs by August 2012.
 The SC was further amended at the 5th meeting of the COP (April 2011) to include endosulfan in Annex A, with specific exemptions.
 Hence, endosulfan will be also covered by the present EA project.
+Due to the country's ratification of the SC and submission of the original NIP, Guinea-Bissau is eligible for GEF funding for the NIP review and update to address the new obligations under the SC.

-The NIP update process will enable the country to establish inventories of products and articles containing the 10 newly listed POPs and identify industrial processes where these POPs are still employed or unintentionally produced.
+The NIP update process will enable Guinea-Bissau to establish inventories of products and articles containing the 10 newly listed POPs and identify industrial processes where these POPs are still employed or unintentionally produced.
 The NIP update will build on the existing national coordination mechanism and capacities established during the original NIP development, which included a National Steering Committee (NSC) involving relevant ministries and stakeholders dealing with POPs management.
 The NSC will be expanded to involve relevant stakeholders and experts for the management of the 10 newly listed POPs (e.g. on electronic appliances).
-UNIDO in agreement with the national government will be the implementing agency.
-UNIDO will engage SERNA in the capacity of a national executing organization, which if neccesary will service and perfom the work as agreed in a sub-contract in the terms of references (TOR) after project approval.
-Sub-contracted will be signed by an authorized offical from SERNA and UNIDO.
-In the case that SERNA decides that project activities should be carried out by another national organization (e.g. University, cleaner production centre) an endorsement letter needs to be signed by SERNA and submittd to UNIDO for approval.
-A sub-contract will then be issued between UNIDO and the endorsed organization.